jwaes/secretsanta2020/README.md

 Other values are not used for the moment.

-On the back there is a small push button
+On the back there is a small push button, push it for 2 seconds with a pen to reset all configurations.
+The clock will light up white and takes about 10 seconds to reset and clear all configuration.

 ## Connected features